 3.1.2.1.
 Crops grown at the study sites

 The results showed that several crops are grown in the city of Korhogo.
 A total of 18 species belonging to 12 families were identified (Table II).
 The most common crop was cabbage, with a frequency of 20.13%, followed by lettuce and eggplant, with respective frequencies of 13% and 10.39%.
 Minority crops were spinach, beans, cockscomb, mint, okra, carrots, nightshade, onions, and chili peppers, with frequencies ranging from 2.59% to 0.65%.
-Regarding potato, tomato, sorrel, parsley, cucumber and zucchini, the frequencies were intermediate with values between 9.74 and 5.19 (Figure 8).
+Regarding potato, tomato, sorrel, parsley, cucumber, and zucchini, the frequencies were intermediate with values between 9.74 and 5.19 (Figure 8).

 Table II: Vegetable crops at the study sites